 When can program participants make phone calls?

-- During Tier 1(the first six weeks), program participants are not eligible to make phone calls.
+- During Phase 1(the first six weeks), program participants are not eligible to make phone calls.

-- Beginning in Tier 2, program participants can make one 10-minute phone call per day after 6 p.m.
+- Beginning in Phase 2, program participants can make one 10-minute phone call per day after 6 p.m.

 - In order to make a long distance phone call, program participant will need a calling card.
 Participants are not allowed to have a cell phone, iPad, head phones or any other electronic device during their stay at The Foundry.

 What if I need to talk to a program participant by phone?

 Contact the main office.
 Based on the specific need, you will be connected with a counselor or the director of the program.
 You must have a confidentiality code in order to discuss any information with The Foundry staff members.

 A detailed policy on accepted medication is provided during the application process.
 The Foundry is not a mental health center.
 We are a faith-based substance abuse and life recovery program.
 We do, however, allow some mental health medications to be used by program participants.

 The Foundry has a program in place for family members called FIRST.
 “Families In Recovery Seeking Truth” meets once a month on the second Sunday in the Women’s Center from 2 p.m.-4 p.m.